 I have looked at yogurt alternatives in the grocery store.
-The containers are so small, the prices are so high.
+The containers are small, the prices are high.
 Could I make it myself?
 The answer is yes, easily.
 Probiotic capsules provide the initial fermentation but after that my yogurt grows using starter from the previous batch.

+Use a 4oo ml can of full-fat, organic coconut milk.
+Shake the can before you open it.
 If necessary, empty the can into a blender and blend for a few seconds, just long enough to recombine the fat and the coconut water.
 You only need to do this if the fat has risen to the top and solidified.

 A new batch of coconut milk and starter.
 It will be yogurt within a day.